Call Us

 • Being active in community meetings, where you’ll get to voice your own opinions

-Outpatient and day care – for less severe cases of EUPD, you may be referred for outpatient or day care treatment.
-It may also be that you’ve already completed an inpatient programme and just need ongoing support
+For less severe cases of EUPD, you may be referred for outpatient or day care treatment.
+It may also be that you’ve already completed an inpatient programme and just need ongoing support.

 This is a flexible option which lets you fit hourly or day-long therapy sessions around your other commitments, while maintaining the environment of support.
 If you’ve been in a residential facility, this allows you to continue therapy and work on any sources of discomfort in daily life as you return to your normal routine, so it’s an ideal step-down treatment option.